 Participation in assessment, including assessment of General Education and assessment of the unit's graduate and undergraduate programs, is considered to be part of the normal duties of each member of the faculty.
-Assessment procedures, learning outcomes and detailed information regarding assessment duties are developed by department units with approval by the provost, the Office of Institutional Research and Assessment, and the unit's dean.
+Assessment procedures, learning outcomes and detailed information regarding assessment duties are developed by department units with approval by the provost, the associate provost for assessment and analytics, and the unit's dean.